Day 13. Relearning Flexbox

 flex: calc(33.33% - 20px);

-• How the order property works in flexbox: All flex items have a default order of 0.
-Setting the order property on a flex item automatically takes it to the end of all the flex parent.
+orderproperty works in flexbox: All flex items have a default order of0.
+Setting theorderproperty on a flex item automatically takes it to the end of all the flex parent.
 You have to explicitly set the order of all the elements you want to reorder.
+Justify-contentspecifies how the elements are aligned on themain axis.
+The options areflex-state(default),flex-end(All items are flexed to the end).center(All elements at the center).space-between,space-around.align-itemsenables positioning items in the cross axis (y-axis whenflex-directionis set torow.
+The default value isstretch.
+It shares the same values with thejustify-contentproperty.
+Except that it adds thebaselinevalue that’ll align items according to the base of the text-content of the flex children.- Differences between

 <div class="div">